CBE JU funded rural biorefarmeries logo

 • AARHUS UNIVERSITET Aarhus C, Denmark

-• MTU AUSTRALO ALPHA LAB Tallinn, Estonia
+• MTU AUSTRALO ALPHA LAB TALLINN, Estonia

 • UNIVERSITY OF GALWAY Galway, Ireland

-• UNIVERSITY COLLEGE DUBLIN, NATIONAL UNIVERSITY OF IRELAND, DUBLIN Dublin, Ireland
+• UNIVERSITY COLLEGE DUBLIN, NATIONAL UNIVERSITY OF IRELAND, DUBLIN DUBLIN, Ireland

 • FARMB PSIFIAKI GEORGIA ANONIMI ETAIRIA THESSALONIKI, Greece